-Colorado, like most states of the union, has adopted a statute that excuses sellers of residential real estate and their brokers from having to disclose certain facts that may psychologically stigmatize real property.
-Unfortunately, Colorado does not have a bright line rule as to what psychologically-stigmatizing circumstances do not need to be disclosed versus those that must be disclosed.
-The controlling Colorado statute on this issue is broad in nature, but has been expanded through other statutes and interpretations.
-A recent position statement by the Colorado Real Estate Commission suggests that the circumstances psychologically impacting real property should be narrowly defined.
-This has created a grey area, instead of assisting sellers and their brokers in navigating the difference between that which should be disclosed and that which is expressly excluded from disclosure.
+Colorado has adopted a statute that excuses sellers of residential real estate and their brokers from having to disclose certain facts that may psychologically stigmatize real property.
+Unfortunately, Colorado does not have a clear rule as to what psychologically-stigmatizing circumstances do not need to be disclosed versus those that must be disclosed.

 Generally, Colorado real estate brokers representing a seller have a duty to disclose their actual knowledge of adverse material conditions.
 The disclosure duties owed by a seller’s agent or a landlord’s agent are as follows:

 (3) (a) A broker acting as a seller’s or landlord’s agent owes no duty or obligation to the buyer or tenant; except that a broker shall, subject to the limitations of section 38-35.5-101, C.R.S., concerning psychologically impacted property, disclose to any prospective buyer or tenant all adverse material facts actually known by such broker.
 Such adverse material facts may include but shall not be limited to adverse material facts pertaining to the title and the physical condition of the property, any material defects in the property, and any environmental hazards affecting the property which are required by law to be disclosed.